Lafinboy/react-burger-nav/README.md

 * 1.0.1 Added left assignment to fixed position elements
 * 1.0.2 Fixed stupid typo
 * 2.0.0 Upgrade core React components, plus all related components, methods, etc.
+* 2.0.1 Removed default overlay colour style so it can be set with CSS